Xilinx/mlir-air/AIRTransformOps.md

 Promotes the specified operands of the target into a separate memory buffer using the `mlir::linalg::promoteSubViews` utility.

-This operation applies to a single Linalg op that satisfies the `mlir::linalg::promoteSubviewsPrecondition`, otherwise it fails.
+This operation applies to Linalg ops that satisfy the `mlir::linalg::promoteSubviewsPrecondition`, otherwise it fails.

 When successful, several optimization passes are run on the resulting IR.